jiahao42/jiahao42.github.io/index.md

 </details>

-Before coming to the US, I spent 2014-2017 in Beijing, China, and 2017-2018 in Halmstad, Sweden as an exchange student.
+Before coming to the US, I spent 2014-2017 in Beijing, China, and 2017-2018 in Halmstad, Sweden.

 ## Contact
 + e-mail: (*dot* (*at* hi jiahao-cai) info)